Katzeee/Notes/STL-code-analyze/chapter2-allocator.md

     using __allocator_base = __new_allocator<_Tp>;
 ```

-Allocator is supposed to have the following definitions.
+Allocators are supposed to have the following definitions.

 ```c++
 allocator::value_type